HanaZubovic/leaflet-challenge/README.md

 ## File Directory
 - `index.html` contains the `.html` script for our homepage
 - static folder contains our `.js`, `,css`, and our data(json) files
+- Images folder contains screenshots of dashboard and data

 ## Process
 - Fetched the json data from USGS site